(Note: UCSF's Grad Slam rules may vary slightly from Grad Slam rules in place at other UC campuses.)

 I. There are two sets of judges: screening judges and final judges.
 The screening judges will review the video entries submitted by the deadline and choose the 7-10 finalists.
 The final judges will review the live presentations at the Grad Slam event on March 22 and will choose the winner from among the finalists.
 The judges' choices are final and binding.

 II.
-The winner of the people's choice award will be determined by a paper ballot given only to members of the audience at the March 22 live event.
-Each attendee will be allowed to vote only once.
+The winner of the people's choice award will be determined by a paper ballot given to members of the audience at the March 22 live event at Mission Bay campus and to the physically present audience at the remote viewing at Parnassus campus.
+Each audience member will be allowed to vote only once.
 In the event that the "people's choice" award winner is the same as the winner or runner-up in the contest, that individual will receive both prizes.

 III.
 In the event any of the final judges are not able to be present at the March 22 event, the remaining judges will decide on the winner and runner-up.
 In the event of a tie, the chancellor will make the final decision.